-If you are using a hypervisor or cloud service to host machines that will deliver applications and desktops to users, you create your first connection to that hypervisor or cloud service when you create a site.
+If you are using a hypervisor or other service to host machines that deliver applications and desktops to users, you create your first connection to that hypervisor or other service when you create a site.
 The storage and network details for that connection form its resources.
-Later, you can change that connection and its resources, and create new connections.
+Later, you can change that connection and its resources, and create more connections.
 You can also manage the machines that use a configured connection.

 Local Host Cache allows connection brokering operations in a site to continue when the connection between a Delivery Controller and the site database fails.

-The Microsoft virtual IP address feature provides a published application with a unique dynamically-assigned IP address for each session.
-The Citrix virtual loopback feature allows you to configure applications that depend on communications with localhost (127.0.0.1 by default) to use a unique virtual loopback address in the localhost range (127.*).
+The Microsoft virtual IP address feature provides a published application with a unique dynamically assigned IP address for each session.
+The Citrix virtual loopback feature allows you to configure applications that depend on communications with localhost to use a unique virtual loopback address in the localhost range.

-Before a VDA can facilitate delivery of applications and desktops, it must register (establish communication) with a Controller.
+Before a VDA can help deliver applications and desktops, it must register (establish communication) with a Controller.
 Controller addresses can be specified in several ways, which are described in this article.
 It is critical that VDAs have current information as Controllers are added, moved, and removed in the site.